Hyra/mindthecode.com/_posts/2011/2011-12-06-loading-external-files-in-php-the-better-way.markdown

 ---
 title: Loading external files in PHP the better way
+subtitle: Loading external assets with curl is not only easy, it's also a lot faster than file_get_contents
 description: >-
   Loading external assets with curl is not only easy, it's also a lot faster than file_get_contents